isurganov/philosophers/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Solo project in school 21 (Ecole 42 franchise) about working with threads.
+Solo project in school 21 (Ecole 42 franchise) about working with multithreading.

+All src and header files compile via Makefile commands.
+Right now there is only one bonus feature and all mandatory ones.

 <p align="right">(<a href="#top">back to top</a>)</p>

-### Final grade: ?/100
+### Final grade: 101/100

 <img src="./demo/score.png" height="125" alt="Score"> <br></br>